 This visit may or may not be subsequent to the screening visit, depending on lens availability.
-(A full inventory of the control lenses will be available at the site, however the test lens must likely be ordered first - do NOT dispense lenses fitting lenses of the TEST lens, only purchased lens supply is acceptable for dispense.)
+(A full inventory of the control lenses will be available at the site, however the test lens must likely be ordered first - do NOT dispense fitting lenses of the TEST lens, only purchased lens supply is acceptable for dispense even during the optimization wear phase.)